Explicit 34: Star Wars Holiday Special

 9:47

-It's Stan Winston that did the Wookiee masks before terminating all this stuff.
+It's Stan Winston that did the Wookiee masks, you know,

 9:53